postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capture-overview.md

 ## Using Postman Interceptor

-Postman Interceptor is similar to Postman Proxy in that it can capture requests sent between a client and a server.
+Postman Interceptor is similar to a proxy in that it can capture requests sent between a client and a server.
 However, Postman Interceptor uses a Chrome plug-in rather than Postman's built-in proxy.
 With Postman Interceptor, you can capture HTTP and HTTP requests sent from a Google Chrome browser.
 You can also capture cookies from a server for use in your requests.

 Learn more about [using Postman Interceptor](/docs/sending-requests/capturing-request-data/interceptor/).